Updated:

 and prices are low.
 This is because a number of previous policies are abandoned

-for the companies included in the EU-ETS, such as CO2-taxes.
+for the companies included in the EU-ETS, such as CO2 taxes.

-- The uncertainty regarding future systems and CO2 costs have given uncertainty
+- The uncertainty regarding future systems and CO2 costs

 of the Kyoto Protocol.